optus23/Game-Tutorial---Research-Project/docs/index.md

 So, theres a few games that shows how to play, before the game starts!
 What does it mean?
 It's basically an interactive main menu and... thats correct!
 Is an strange way to teach player but, viable.
 Here is an example:

-(place here a picture of Toto Temple Delux, Main menu)
+(place here a picture of Toto Temple Delux, Main menu) done

 When player has to "dash" or "jump" to acced levels, and this knowledge are gonna be used later to play the game, it's nice because that means player has used and acquired this usable mechanics.
 This usualy happens in Arcade Games like Toto Temple, the game on the picture, but there's other creative ways to set this in other game genders.

 ### Game Experience
 Now we almost know how to teach gradually, but what about the "throw experience" term?
 That's simple, if pop-ups stops the inmersion, we have to teach player by other methods like "learning by example" or teach player involving him with scene elements that show (don't tell) what to do.
 Now, we are going to see a curous example about to games that pretend to teach exacty the same thing but with differents methods:

-(place a gif showing Dead Space mechanic)
+(place a gif showing Dead Space mechanic) done

 As you see, in Dead Space, your character has to dismember the enemies shooting them right in ahead.
 How do you theach the player this mechanic?
 Well, if you don't have time to think a creative way to teach player what to do, you just gonna put some text in a wall to tell (don't show) player: "Cut off yout limbs" on a white board, followed by a pop-up that tells you how to cut off their limbs, followed by audio log that basically tells you the same thing, folowed by another audio log that tells you the exact same thing and FINALLY a Pop-up called "dismemberment" that... tells you the same thing!
 Thats Horrible.
 I mean, put some blood text in the wall giving you some hints is it okay, buy spam information about the exactlly same thing its awkward.

+(place blood wall) done

 The thing is that a few years later, 4 years to be right, a little game come out called Half Life2, that did the exact same thing, and the first thing they do is put an image in your mind of a dimembered body by showing you this:

-(place Half Life 2 gif dismembered body)
+(place Half Life 2 gif dismembered body) done

 And when you try to keep moving, you see a table stopping your path, so, you jump on it and...
 2 saw blades appear in you perspective vision.
 So, when you pick up one of them, instantly a zombi appears in your first view, and your first reaction is to press the fire button, so you shoot zombie and see what effective this is.
 THATS a good Tutorial Design, Valve teach player without pop-us, audios, wall text, and the most important is that they do it in a half time that Dead Space do.

 There is more examples about the good Design showed gradually by experience of Half Life 2:

-(place birds)
+(place birds) donne
-(place barrles)
+(place barrles) done

 In all thouse cases the game could told player: "Be carefull with this enemies, or combine explosive barrels with this enemiy to make'em explode" but, no, the conclusion is don't trate your players like morons.